MicrosoftDocs/sql-docs/docs/machine-learning/data-exploration/save-and-load-r-objects-from-sql-server-using-odbc.md

 ms.prod: sql
 ms.technology: machine-learning-services

-ms.date: 04/15/2018
+ms.date: 04/21/2020
 ms.topic: how-to
 author: dphansen
 ms.author: davidph
-ms.custom: seo-lt-2019
+ms.custom: contperf-fy21q4
 monikerRange: ">=sql-server-2016||>=sql-server-linux-ver15"
 ---
-# Save and load R objects from SQL Server using ODBC
+# Use ODBC to save and load R objects in SQL Server Machine Learning Services
 [!INCLUDE [SQL Server 2016 and later](../../includes/applies-to-version/sqlserver2016.md)]

-SQL Server R Services can store serialized R objects in a table and then load the object from the table as needed, without you having to re-run the R code or retrain the model.
-This ability to save R objects in a database is critical for scenarios such as training and saving a model, and then using it later for scoring or analysis.
+Learn how to use the **RevoScaleR** package to store serialized R objects in a table and then load the object from the table as needed with [SQL Server Machine Learning Services](../sql-server-machine-learning-services.md).
+This can be used when training and saving a model, and then use it later for scoring or analysis.

-To improve performance of this critical step, the **RevoScaleR** package now includes new serialization and deserialization functions that greatly improve performance, and store the object more compactly.
-This article describes these functions and how to use them.
+To improve performance, the **RevoScaleR** package now includes new serialization and deserialization functions that improve performance and store the object more compactly.

-## Overview
+## RevoScaleR package

 The **RevoScaleR** package now includes new functions that make it easier to save R objects to SQL Server and then read the objects from the SQL Server table.
 In general, each function call uses a simple key value store, in which the key is the name of the object, and the value associated with the key is the varbinary R object to be moved in or out of a table.